 "I realized we were lurching toward a new world... where Americans would never leave us alone, where they didn't simply provide us with money, but with their ways of living as well.
 We weren't rebuilding.
 We were shaping ourselves into a different form.
 I felt duped by my own blindness.
 Like a man who doesn't know he's soaked until halfway through a creeping storm" (189-190).

 The Fisher King by Paule Marshall

 In all honesty, not being dramatic at all, I feel like this is one of those books that I was always meant to read.
-I originally picked it at the mall book sale because it was written by a Black woman, the back cover told me that the story involved Black people and jazz, and Paris, France was in the mix somehow.
-And much like Black Girl in Paris, I saw so much of myself in this book.
+I originally picked it at the mall book sale because it was written by a Black woman, the back cover told me that the story involved Black people and jazz, and Paris was in the mix somehow.
+And much like Black Girl in Paris, I saw so much of myself in this novel.
 But even more so, because Hattie and Sonny live just one arrondissement over from where I was when I stayed in Paris.
-They live in the 17th; I lived in the 8th (near the edge between the 8th and the 17th), and did an internship in the 17th.
-Hattie even mentions Avenue de Clichy, which is part of my old neighborhood (near Place de Clichy)!
+They live in the 17th; I lived in the 8th (near the edge between the 8th and the 17th), and did an internship in the 17th!
+Hattie even mentions Avenue de Clichy, which isn't too far from my old neighborhood near Place de Clichy!
 There are other Parisian sites mentioned that are a familiar to me, but when Avenue de Clichy came up, I knew that this book was meant for me.
 Or rather, as I said, I was meant to read it.

 "You got some of all of us in you, dontcha?
 What you gonna do with all that Colored from all over creation you got in you?
 Better be somethin' good" (36).